inex/ixp-manager-docs-md/docs/install/manually.md

 ## Video Tutorial

-We created a **rough and ready** video tutorial demonstrating the manual installation process for IXP Manager v5.5.0 (April 2020) on Ubuntu LTS 20.04. *This is Barry's first attempt at video tutorials so please forgive the lighting and sound quality.* You can find the [video here](https://www.youtube.com/watch?v=qRIl1ioG6Ck) in our [YouTube channel](https://www.youtube.com/channel/UCeW2fmMTBtE4fnlmg-2-evA).
+We created a video tutorial demonstrating the manual installation process for IXP Manager v5.5.0 (April 2020) on Ubuntu LTS 20.04.
+You can find the [video here](https://www.youtube.com/watch?v=qRIl1ioG6Ck) in our [YouTube channel](https://www.youtube.com/channel/UCeW2fmMTBtE4fnlmg-2-evA).

 ## Requirements